Incident Types

 When is a good time to use Incident Types?

 A good time to use Incident Types is whenever there is a unique incident process to follow.
-Your organization's process for major incidents, including required metadata to capture and remediation steps, is likely very different than the one for lower severity incidents.
+Your organization's process for major incidents, including required metadata to capture and remediation steps, is likely very different from the one for lower-severity incidents.
 Incident Types are ideal for guiding responders through these differences and capturing variations in response processes.

 There are two main categories for when different processes (i.e., Incident Types) are relevant:

-• Organizational structure: Within scaled companies, organizational structure frequently defines where one process stops and another one starts.
+• Organizational structure: Within scaled companies, organizational structure frequently defines where one process ends and another begins.
 Within these businesses, one part of the organization may look to follow a different process than other areas of the company.
 In these scenarios, it often makes sense to define an Incident Type that aligns with each business unit's processes.

 Can I trigger Incident Workflows conditionally based on Incident Type?